-I help Rock & Indie Bands turn their raw recordings into professional quality mixes & masters.
-I also teach the fundamentals of Mixing & Mastering, and provide Cubase specific training.
+I help Bands & Electronic Music Producers turn their raw recordings into professional quality Mixes & Masters.
+I also teach fundamentals of Mixing & Mastering, and provide Cubase specific training.

-The primary focus of Vintique Sound is to help Rock & Indie Bands turn their raw recordings into professional quality Mixes & Masters.
+The primary focus of Vintique Sound is to help Rock & Indie Bands and Electronic Music Producers turn their raw recordings into professional quality Mixes & Masters.
 I also provide Cubase specific training & teach the fundamentals of Mixing & Mastering.
-The goal of my YouTube Channel is to help you learn more about your DAW, to provide you with insightful mixing and mastering tutorials, and tips & tricks that will help elevate your music productions skills.
+The goal of my YouTube Channel is to help you learn more about your DAW, to provide you with insightful Mixing and Mastering tutorials, and tips & tricks that will help elevate your music productions skills.

 Music has always been an important part of my life.
 I remember when I was a tiny human and used to bang away on a homemade drum kit made out of strategically placed margarine containers and ice cream pales.
 The faux drum set was quickly replaced with a novice sized orange sparkle drum kit bought at a garage sale and an electric guitar & amp kit from Costco (and thankfully I've upgraded all of that gear as the years went by).